What is an Air Balancer?

-A huge part of ensuring an air balancer continues to work the way you want it to, is maintenance and inspections which is why this next part is dedicated towards what a certified inspector will be looking at when they inspect your air hoist and how you can maintain your air hoist.
+A huge part of ensuring an air balancer continues to work the way you want it to is maintenance and inspections which are why this next part is dedicated to what a certified inspector will be looking at when they inspect your air hoist and how you can maintain your air hoist.

 - Ensure the air supply is shut off before starting maintenance, inspection or repairs

 - Make sure you employee a trained specialist to carry out any maintenance, inspections and repairs to your air balancer

 - Double-Check that you have removed the load from the air balancer before any maintenance, inspection or repairs begin

 - Any worn or damaged parts should be replaced immediately when they are detected during periodic inspections

 - When the hooks become stretched, worn and/or damaged they should immediately be discarded

 - Make sure a sign is put up stating “Equipment Being Inspected” before any maintenance, inspections or repairs commence

 - Ensure you follow the lubrication instructions (this will be found in the air balancer manual)